wp-plugins/drafts-dropdown/README.txt

 == Frequently Asked Questions ==

+= Does Drafts Dropdown require the use of the Admin Bar? =

+Yes.

-= Does this work on versions of WordPress prior to 2.8? =
+= Does this work on versions of WordPress prior to 3.2? =

 Perhaps - however it has not been tested.